 Background and Intent: "Faculty" refers to the entire teaching force responsible for educating fellows.
-The term "faculty," including "core faculty," does not imply or require an academic appointment.
+The term "faculty," including "core faculty," does not imply or require an academic appointment or salary support.

 II.B.1.
-For each participating site, t T here must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location. ^(Core) [The Review Committee may further specify] II.B.2.
-Faculty members must: II.B.2.a) be role models of professionalism; ^(Core) II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high- quality, cost-effective, patient-centered care; ^(Core) with patient safety during residency a ntent: Patients have the right to expect quality, cost-effective care at its core.
-The foundation for meeting this expectation is formed and fellowship.
-Faculty members model these goals and continually ment in care and cost, embracing a commitment to the patient and by serve.
+For each participating site, there must be a sufficient number of faculty members with competence to instruct and supervise all fellows at that location. ^(Core)

+- II.B.2.
+Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, quality, cost-effective, patient-centered care; ^(Core)

+Background and Intent: Patients have the right to expect quality, cost-effective care with patient safety at its core.
+The foundation for meeting this expectation is formed during residency and fellowship.
+Faculty members model these goals and continually strive for improvement in care and cost, embracing a commitment to the patient and the community they serve.

-II.B.2.c) demonstrate a strong interest in the education of fellows . including devoting sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; and, ^(Core) II.B.2.f) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, ^(Core) II.B.2.g) pursue faculty development designed to enhance their skills.
-[The Review Committee may further specify additional faculty responsibilities] [The Review Committee may further specify faculty qualifications] II.B.3.
-F aculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments their field and hold appropriate institutional appointments. ^(Core)
+II.B.2.c) demonstrate a strong interest in the education of fellows; ^(Core) II.B.2.d) devote sufficient time to the educational program to fulfill their supervisory and teaching responsibilities; ^(Core) II.B.2.e) administer and maintain an educational environment conducive to educating fellows; ^(Core) II.B.2.f) regularly participate in organized clinical discussions, rounds, journal clubs, and conferences; and, ^(Core)

+II.B.2.g) pursue faculty development designed to enhance their skills at least annually. ^(Core)